aeskildsen/alea/README.md

 - Pshunc - shuffle and truncate a list of items
 - Pmarkov - a first order Markov chain
+- Pxsum - create sequences of values that sum to a target value

 ## Installation